briandiloreto/AtomicViz/README.md

 # Paid features

 * **AtomicViz** is free with limitations on the number and size of files included in the graph, and on the call-depth when graphing a function call hierarchy.
+Files in excess of the limits will be shown but will be permanently collapsed.

 * You can purchase an **annual license** to remove these limitations for a single machine.
-Click the license link in the sidebar or the smiley face in the graph toolbar to purchase a license.
+Create a simple graph with a few files.
+In the graph window show the "Atomic" toolbar and then click the smiley face to purchase a license.

+* There is currently a hard cap of 80 files for performance reasons.
+Contact me if you need to increase this limit.

 # How to use it